elvinlife/RadioSaber/README.md

 ## Instructions (to group members)

 Always check at least that there are no compilation errors.
-Simply the `LTE-Sim` executable and do `make -j8` and see if the compilation succeeds.
+Simply remove the `LTE-Sim` executable and do `make -j8` and see if the compilation succeeds.

 ### Git operations